Sudhaanshuu/Arogyam/README.md

 2. **Navigate to the Directory**: Use the command `cd Arogyam` to navigate to the specific directory.

 3. **Install Dependencies**: Run the command to download all the libraries of the Python engine.
-Use the command `pip install -r requirements.txt`.
+Use the command `pip install -r requirements.txt`

 4. **Run the Streamlit App**: Execute the command `streamlit run su.py` in the terminal.

-5. **Navigate Back to Main Directory**: Go back to the main directory, which is 'arogyam', by using the command `cd ..`.
+5. **Navigate Back to Main Directory**: Go back to the main directory, which is 'arogyam', by using the command `cd ..`

 6. **Open index.html**: Open the 'index.html' file with a live server.

 That's it!
 You have successfully set up and run the project.

 ## Features

-- *Home:* Overview of the Arogyam-Kiosk and its functionalities.
-- *Video Call:* Conduct video calls with healthcare professionals.
+- **Video Call**: This feature allows users to conduct video calls with healthcare professionals.
+It provides a platform for real-time interaction and consultation.

-- *About Us:* Learn more about our mission and vision.
-- *Our Models:* Details on the Machine Learning models used.
-- *Message Us:* Send messages and queries to our team.
+- **ML Models**: The application incorporates various Machine Learning models.
+These models are used to analyze data, make predictions, and provide personalized healthcare recommendations.

-- *Contact Now:* Contact information and support details.
+- **Contact Now**: Users can find contact information and support details.
+This feature ensures that help is just a click away.

+- **NLP Bot**: The application includes a Natural Language Processing (NLP) bot.
+This bot can understand and respond to user queries in a natural, conversational manner.

+- **Appointment Booking**: Users can conveniently book appointments with doctors.
+This feature simplifies the process of scheduling healthcare appointments.

+- **Locate Doctor**: This feature helps users find doctors in various locations.
+It makes it easier for users to access healthcare services.

+- **Ask Doctor**: This feature allows users to directly ask queries to doctors.
+It bridges the gap between users and healthcare professionals, ensuring that users' health concerns are addressed promptly.

+These features are designed to provide a comprehensive and user-friendly healthcare experience.
+The application aims to make healthcare more accessible and personalized for each user.

 ## Datasets
 This project utilizes a vast amount of datasets for accurate disease prediction.

 ## Machine Learning
 Multiple ML models are employed for disease prediction.

+## NLP Bot
+We develop an Ai Bot using the NLP

 ## A.I Interface
 We aim to make the entire system A.I Interface based for user convenience.